Mikeyboomin/Delivery-Service/README.md

 # Delivery-Service
 Welcome on board the project,
-If you're just joining us we're working on a delivery service to ease the life of Nigerians Shopping has never been more convienient, right from your screen to the palm of your hands The technologies used in this projact include Java, HTML, CSS, bootstrap, JavaScript and React Below is the project guidelines
+If you're just joining us we're working on a delivery service to ease the life of Nigerians.
+Shopping has never been more convienient, right from your screen to the palm of your hands.
+The technologies used in this project include Java, HTML, CSS, bootstrap, JavaScript and React Below is the project guidelines

 # Contributing